nkr2766/LinkTree/README.md

 # LinkTree Generator

-This repository contains a simple web page that allows anyone to generate a personal LinkTree.
-Share `index.html` with others so they can fill out their information and instantly see their social media links displayed.
+This project creates a polished LinkTree builder that runs entirely in the browser.
+Share `index.html` with anyone and they can instantly build a custom page of links.

+## Features

+- Add, remove, and edit unlimited social links.
+- Optional profile picture and custom name.
+- Responsive design using Bootstrap and Font Awesome icons.
+- Dark mode toggle.
+- Data is saved in the browser so refreshing the page keeps your links.
+- Export your LinkTree as a standalone HTML file.

 ## Usage

-1. Open `index.html` in a web browser.
+1. Open `index.html` in any modern browser.
-2. Enter your name and add as many social media links as you like by clicking **Add Link**.
+2. Enter your name, profile image URL, and as many links as you like.
-3. Click **Generate LinkTree** to display your personalized list of links.
+3. Click **Generate LinkTree** to display your links.

-The form will disappear and the links will be displayed on the same page.

-No server is required—all functionality is handled with JavaScript in the browser.
+4. Use **Download** to save a copy or **Edit** to make changes later.

+Everything works locally with no server or sign-up required.